shahian/18-Key-Design-Patterns/README.md

 Once the object has been fully constructed, the builder returns it to the client as a fully functional object that can be used as needed.

 In summary, the Builder pattern is a way of creating complex objects step by step, while keeping track of their creation and appearance.
 It separates the construction of an object from its representation, allowing you to create different representations of the same object using the same construction process.

+Imagine that you are building a car manufacturing system.
+You want to be able to create different types of cars (e.g. sedan, sports car, SUV) using the same construction process.
+To do this, you could use the Builder pattern.

+First, you define an interface called CarBuilder that represents the steps for building a car.
+The CarBuilder interface might include methods like addEngine(), addWheels(), addDoors(), and addColor().

+Next, you create concrete implementations of the CarBuilder interface for each type of car you want to create.
+For example, you might create a SportsCarBuilder, a SedanBuilder, and an SUVBuilder.
+Each of these builders would provide a unique implementation for building the respective type of car.

+Once you have defined your builders, you can start using them to create cars.
+To do this, you would create a CarFactory class that takes a CarBuilder object as a parameter and uses it to build a car.
+The CarFactory class might have a method like buildCar() that calls the necessary methods on the builder to construct the car.

+For example, if you wanted to create a sports car, you would create a SportsCarBuilder object and pass it to the CarFactory's buildCar() method.
+The CarFactory would then use the SportsCarBuilder to construct the car, calling methods like addEngine(), addWheels(), and addColor() as needed.

+Once the car has been fully constructed, the CarFactory returns it to the client as a fully functional object that can be used as needed.

+In summary, the Builder pattern allows you to create different types of cars using the same construction process.
+You define an interface that represents the steps for building a car, and create concrete implementations of this interface for each type of car you want to create.
+You then use a CarFactory class to construct the car, passing in the appropriate CarBuilder object as needed.
 ***

 ### prototype